Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Conclusion

 \section{Conclusion}

-In conclusion, we propose a brand-new Super Encoding Network(SEN) for multi-modal video understanding.
-SEN creatively treats multi-modal frozen foundation models as super neurons.
-This flexible structure allows our SEN to effectively encode deeper multi-modal interactions and prompting various video understanding tasks in downstream.
-The proposed RA blocks progressively associate foundation models for deeper multi-modal interaction via knowledge integrating, distributing, and prompting video-relevant knowledge in a recursive manner.
-Extensive experiments show that SEN performs remarkably on four representative video tasks, from video tracking to recognition, from video chatting to editing.
+In conclusion, we propose a brand-new Super Encoding Network (SEN) for multimodal video understanding.
+SEN deeply integrates the multimodal knowledge of frozen foundation models.
+This parameter-efficient structure (requiring only $\sim$5.24M trainable parameters) allows our SEN to augment existing alignment with substantial Interaction Depth and prompt various video understanding tasks in the downstream.
+The proposed RA blocks progressively associate foundation models for deeper multimodal interaction via knowledge integrating, distributing, and prompting video-relevant knowledge in a recursive manner.
+Extensive experiments show that SEN performs remarkably on four representative video tasks, from video tracking to recognition, from video chatting to editing, validating its architectural robustness and parameter effectiveness.